Telecommunication-Telemedia-Assessment/p1203/README.md

-# P.1203
+# P.1203 -- Repositories

-beside the codec extension, see https://github.com/Telecommunication-Telemedia-Assessment/itu-p1203-codecextension we also developed a reference implementation that is hosted at https://github.com/itu-p1203/itu-p1203 and a open-dataset for this model https://github.com/itu-p1203/open-dataset
+beside the codec extension, see https://github.com/Telecommunication-Telemedia-Assessment/itu-p1203-codecextension we also developed a reference implementation that is hosted at https://github.com/itu-p1203/itu-p1203 and an open-dataset for this model https://github.com/itu-p1203/open-dataset

 If you use these software in your research, please include the link to the corresponding repositories and cite the following publication: